Nursing Program Vision, Mission, Philosophy, and Values

-Minnesota State College Southeast is dedicated to providing education for employment, skill enhancement, and retraining.
-The primary focus is to anticipate and meet the educational and training needs of students and employers.
+Minnesota State College Southeast prepares students for a lifetime of learning by providing education for employment, skill enhancement, retraining, and transfer, to meet the needs of students and the community.

 Nursing faculty embraces the college mission.
 This mission is integrated throughout the nursing curriculum.
 Nursing faculty facilitates the education of students in the art and science of nursing utilizing concept-based instruction.

 The philosophy of the nursing department incorporates conceptual learning within three domains: nursing, individuals, and healthcare systems.

 Nursing faculty incorporate influences from teaching, scholarship, and service.
 We believe nursing is an integration of art and science utilizing documented best practice, caring skills, empathy, ethics and the development of therapeutic relationships.
 Additionally, we support the definition of nursing as defined by the International Council of Nurses (2010):